By Alice Alech

 What to do?
 I could choose to ignore my inner self or search for a positive path to reverse the situation.

-Seeking to find that mental and physical harmony once again and, more importantly, to save our marriage, I decided a six-day stay at the Jasmine Ayurvedic Spa on the remote tropical island Sri Lanka could be the solution.
+Seeking to find that mental and physical harmony once again and, more importantly, to save our marriage, I decided a six-day stay at the Jasmine Ayurvedic Spa on the remote tropical island Sri Lanka could be the life-changing solution.

 My Ayurvedic spa experience began in a calm, incense-scented room immediately upon arrival – a consultation involving direct, in-depth and searching questions about my lifestyle and medical history, all designed to help the ayurvedic specialist detect what was troubling me.